Dr. Daria Sartori, Italy

 Research Focus: The need for precision in law of criminal offenses (lex certa) and on recent developments in this area under the European Court of Human Rights’ case law.
-Daria aims to demonstrate that the European Court’s approach to lex certa is close to the one developed in common law jurisdictions, and that this approach is affecting the Italian understanding of lex certa.
+Sartori aims to demonstrate that the European Court’s approach to lex certa is close to the one developed in common law jurisdictions, and that this approach is affecting the Italian understanding of lex certa.
 Her research includes a comparative analysis, taking into consideration how the UK and the U.S. legal systems deal with the need for precision in law of criminal offenses.

-About Daria: She received her PhD and Doctor Europaeus in Law from the University of Trento, Italy, in 2014.
+About Sartori: She received her PhD and Doctor Europaeus in Law from the University of Trento, Italy, in 2014.
 She graduated with honors from the Faculty of Law of Trento University in 2009, and in 2010, was first in the public examination for admission to the Doctoral School of Comparative and European Legal Studies of Trento University.
-Daria is currently part-time lecturer of Criminal Law at the Faculty of Law and a guest blogger of the Strasbourg Observer, a website that monitors activity at the European Court of Human Rights.
+Sartori is currently part-time lecturer of Criminal Law at the Faculty of Law and a guest blogger of the Strasbourg Observer, a website that monitors activity at the European Court of Human Rights.
 She has served as a visiting researcher at both the Willelm Pompe Institute for Criminal Law and Criminology at Utrecht University, the Netherlands, and at Middlesex University, London.